 We may supplement information that we already know about you with information from publicly available sources such as charity websites, annual reviews, corporate websites, public social media accounts, the electoral register and Companies House in order to gain a better understanding of your interests and support of CLDF and to improve our fundraising, information provision and governance.
 For more information, please see our section on ‘How we use your information – 10.
 Telling you about our work’

 As with most websites, “cookies” help us make our site – and the way you use it – better.
 Cookies mean that a website will remember you.
 They’re small encrypted text files located in browser directories that websites transfer to your computer (or phone or tablet).
 They make interacting with a website faster and easier – for example by automatically filling your name and address in text fields.
 Cookies often contain a unique number which can be used to recognise your device when returning to a website previously visited.

 In addition, in accordance with common website practice, we will receive information about the type of device you’re using to access our website or apps.
 The settings on that device may provide us with information about your device, including what type of device it is, what specific device you have, what operating system you’re using, what your device settings are, and why a website or app crash has happened.
 Your device manufacturer or operating system provider will have more details about what information your device makes available to us.

 Our Yellow Alert app only collects personal information that is passed to us if Yellow Alert packs are ordered.

-We will only ever collect the information we need – including data that will be useful to help improve our service.
+Our services provide support to individuals and families affected by childhood liver disease and we collect personal data in order to efficiently provide those services.
+We will only ever collect the information we need – including data that may be useful to help improve our service.
 The type and quantity of information we collect and how we use it depends on why you are providing it.